averbis/IRuta/README.md

 # IRuta
-A Jupyter kernel for [APACHE UIMA Ruta](https://uima.apache.org/ruta.html), a powerful rule-based engine for annotating documents.
+A Jupyter kernel for Apache [UIMA Ruta](https://uima.apache.org/ruta.html), a powerful rule-based engine for annotating documents.

 ## Try IRuta in a Binder
 No installation required.
 You can immediately start experimenting with our example Ruta notebooks or write your own notebooks by clicking on the following link.